scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

  * Fixed issue where the show entries button on the table was not appearing
 * Version 2.0
  * Updated error handling code
+* Version 2.1
+ * Cleaned up the code and added comments
+ * Added in option to choose which reports you want generated
+ * Added new tab for custom reports that will allow you to choose the questions from your surveys and get statistics on them
+ * Added in CSAT by agent
+ * Fixed issue where pie chart was moving when you hover over it

 ##Disclaimer
 This tool is created to help you parse and read the transcripts that are provided by LivePerson.
 This is not a product that is supported by LivePerson.
 This type of tool can be used as an example for your developers to create your own custom reporting